SQ 832: Minimum Wage Increase | Information and Resources

 The road to the ballot box

 The initiative petition was filed on October 27, 2023 by Kelsey Cobb from El Reno and Dustin Phelan from Salina.
-After it was filed, the Oklahoma State Chamber of Commerce and Oklahoma Farm Bureau filed a lawsuit against the bill, but on March 4, 2024, the Oklahoma Supreme Court ultimately ruled that SQ 832 could move forward.
+After it was filed, the Oklahoma State Chamber of Commerce and Oklahoma Farm Bureau filed a lawsuit against the petition, but on March 4, 2024, the Oklahoma Supreme Court ultimately ruled that SQ 832 could move forward.

 With the court ruling, the 90-day window for signature collecting for the initiative petition began in April 2024.
 In order to appear on the November 2024 ballot, SQ 832 needed to receive 92,263 signatures.
 This number is 8 percent of the signatures cast for governor in the most recent election, as required by the Oklahoma Constitution.
 The Yes on 832 campaign submitted nearly 180,000 signatures to the Oklahoma Secretary of State on July 15, 2024.